ambientkit/ambientkit.github.io/docs/plugins/mvp.md

 # Minimum Viable Plugin (MVP)

+Plugins don't need to be in their own package, but it's a good way to define boundaries.
+The [`*ambient.PluginBase`](https://github.com/ambientkit/ambient/blob/main/base.go) object provides a couple benefits:

+- mostly satisfies the [`Plugin`](https://github.com/ambientkit/ambient/blob/main/ambient.go) interface so you don't have to define all the empty functions (you will still need to define `PluginName()` and `PluginVersion()` before it's fully satisfied)
+- provides an `Enable()` function that stores the Toolkit so it can be used by other functions - you can read more about that [here](/docs/plugins/enable)

-To create the smallest package that can be used as a plugin, you can paste this code into a new file like this: `plugin/mvp/mvp.go`:
+To create the smallest package that can be used as a plugin, you can paste this code into a new file like this: `plugin/mvp/mvp.go`.

 ```go
 // Package mvp provides a template for building a plugin for Ambient apps.